ffund/ml-notebooks/notebooks/6-demo-digits-classifiers.md

 :::

 ::: {.cell .markdown }
-The next classifier we'l attempt is a support vector classifier.
+The next classifier we'll attempt is a support vector classifier.
 :::

 ::: {.cell .code }